 - Asymptomatic family members found to have a thrombophilic genotype - the risk of long-term anticoagulation outweighs the benefits.
 Consider short-term prophylaxis to cover periods of high VTE risk.

 - Pregnancy and the puerperium confer increased risk of VTE.

 - Pulmonary embolism is a leading and often preventable cause of maternal mortality in the UK (although the absolute risk is low).

 - The risk begins in the first trimester and is greater postpartum than antenatally, particularly during the first postnatal week.

 - Women with thrombophilia have a further increased risk (the magnitude of increased risk depending on the specific diagnosis).

 Royal College of Obstetricians and Gynaecologists (RCOG) Green Top Guidelines give detailed guidance for reducing VTE risk in all pregnant and postnatal women, including those with known or suspected thrombophilia or a past/family history of VTE.
-See the 'Prevention: prophylaxis' section in the separate article on Venous Thromboembolism in Pregnancy.
+See the 'Prevention: prophylaxis' section in the separate Venous Thromboembolism in Pregnancy article.

 Potential complications of thrombophilia

 - Warfarin-induced skin necrosis in patients with protein C or protein S deficiency: